devansh-kapoor9991/LearnersAcademy/README.md

 How to run the project:-
 1- clone project
-	clone git: git clone https://github.com/devansh-kapoor9991/LearnersAcademy.git 2-Create database in MySQL workbench with name - school
+	clone git: git clone https://github.com/devansh-kapoor9991/LearnersAcademy.git 2-Create database in MySQL workbench with name – school 3-Add your SQL username and password in hibernate.cfg.xml file 4-Install tomcat server in your eclipse

-3-Right click on the project -> select run on server.
+5-Right click on the project -> select run on server.
-4-login as admin first before doing any other operation- username- admin,password-admin@123
+6-login as admin first before doing any other operation- username- admin,password-admin@123